modiparth527/mlproject/README.md

-# Student Exam Performance Indicator
+# Student Exam Performance Indicator End To End Project

+The main **aim** of the project is to demonsrate **modular coding with necessary logging info and exception handling**, along with **AWS deployment**.
 This project predicts student exam performance based on various demographic and educational factors using a machine learning model.
 It is built using **Flask** for the web interface and **AWS BeanStalk** for deployment.

 ## Table of Contents
 - [Deployment](#deployment)